-Boots do this job well.
+This is why a sturdy pair of men's hiking boots or women's hiking boots are one of our hiking essentials.
 When purchasing boots always try before you buy and do consider going at least half a size larger than your usual fit.
 Our feet naturally swell when we are exercising, so the extra space will help to reduce friction points and hot spots.
 Also analyse the type of support and flexibility of the boot in the ankle, the design of the sole, which should be grippy and hard wearing, and the type of fabric.
 Leather is generally more resilient and lasts for longer, but synthetic boots are often more breathable and lighter to wear.

-Carrying everything on your back is an immensely rewarding feeling, but choosing a backpack can be a little overwhelming.
+Meanwhile, the best daypacks do a bit of everything, without being as bulky as a full-on trekking pack.
 Generally daypacks are around 30 litres, though in truth, if a pack fits well and holds all of your kit, then you’re in business.
 If you want to go higher-spec, consider what features you might like: hip pockets, space for a water bladder, a ‘floaty frame’ to avoid a sweaty back and so on.
 Try not to let any technical jargon bamboozle you and always try before you buy.

 Even if you choose to take a very simple homemade first aid kit, containing some basic medication, sun protection and plasters – it’s better than nothing.
 A space blanket is a very good and extremely light addition (invaluable if you need to keep someone warm while you seek help), and disposable gloves are essential for keeping you safe from infection when treating someone else.
 Always make sure you know how to use everything in your kit.